jjti/personal-site/content/blog/2017-9-15-IHC-Quantification/index.md

 	return sumd
 ```

-[Logical array indexing with numpy](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html) is a significantly fastest approach that looping through all the pixels.
-I then need to find the number of pixels above the two thresholds (one for tissue and one for stain).
+[Logical array indexing with numpy](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html) was a significantly fastest approach that looping through all the pixels.
+I then found the number of pixels above the two thresholds (one for tissue and one for stain).

 ```python
 import cv2